 I received my bachelor's degree from Butler University in 2011.
 I am currently completing graduate study in musicology at the University of Illinois.
 My research focuses on hip hop music and political life in Morocco.
 When I am not pursuing my own project, I am usually teaching.
 I have served as a graduate teaching assistant for U of I's Introduction to World Music course for two years.
 Before attending graduate school, I worked as a certified substitute teacher for K-12 general and special education in Michigan.
 I also volunteered as a literacy tutor with the Family Learning Institute in Ann Arbor, MI.
 While I am comfortable tutoring in a wide range of humanities and language arts subjects, I am most passionate about teaching English and reading comprehension.
 I believe students' advancements in these subjects positively impact all other academic areas.
 Every student can build confidence in reading and writing, and have fun doing it.
 I see education as a collaborative effort and I work to bring my students' personal perspectives into our lessons.
 Watching a student learn new things is exciting, but seeing them recognize the power of their own knowledge and experiences is even better!
 In my spare time, I enjoy making and listening to music of all kinds, reading and writing science fiction, running long distances (slowly), and spending a lot of time outdoors.

-Butler University - BA, Music History and Literature
+Undergraduate Degree: Butler University - Bachelor in Arts, Music History and Literature

-University of Illinois at Urbana-Champaign - MM, Musicology
+Graduate Degree: University of Illinois at Urbana-Champaign - Masters, Musicology

 ACT Composite: 31